 - Identify and integrate preventative quality control methods

-The company began its WinSPC implementation this July at its 700,000 square-foot site in the central United States, where it produces engine components such as crankcases, crankshafts, flywheels, and clutch plates.
+The company began its WinSPC implementation at its 700,000 square-foot site in the central United States, where it produces engine components such as crankcases, crankshafts, flywheels, and clutch plates.
 The facility houses a high-volume operation consisting of dozens of lines, each of which is capable of producing a mix of components that could have between 5 and 30 different inspection parameters.